spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/04-os-patching.md

 |Cluster Configuration -> **Patch on Boot**|

-# Reboot If Required
+# Reboot if Required

-Palette supports the **Reboot If Required** feature to control the system reboot as part of cluster upgrades.
+Palette supports the **Reboot if Required** feature to control the system reboot as part of cluster upgrades.
 Some system upgrades will require a reboot to apply the changes to the cluster.
-You need to check the **Reboot if required** button to allow the reboot.
+You need to check the **Reboot if Required** checkbox to allow the reboot.
 If this option is unchecked, the system reboot will be restricted.

 |  **During Cluster Creation**       |
 | -----------------------------------|